 |Select three graduate content discipline courses||12|

-Admission to the five-year BA/MAT program is based on a holistic review by MAT program faculty of the following admission requirements:
+Admission to the graduate MAT program is based on a holistic review by MAT program faculty of the following admission requirements:

 - A preferred 3.0 minimum overall undergraduate GPA (from all colleges and universities attended) for 45 credits of course work with a subject area major or appropriate interdisciplinary major (applicants with overall GPAs below 2.67 will not be considered).

 - A passing score on the Praxis Core Academic Skills Test or a Praxis Core Academic Skills Assessment Waiver.

 - At least two written recommendations from individuals who have recent knowledge (within the last two years) of the applicant's suitability as a prospective educator, including one from a college instructor.